nlopez39/homework-1/README.md

 ## Usage

 To see how the semantic tags are helping the HTML code look user friendly- simply open the index.html file in a browser and investigate.
-This will allow you to view the different semantic tags such as <section>,<aside> and <figure>.
+This will allow you to view the changes I made to the code.

 # #Credits